georgexyz19/inkscapetutorial.org/content/posts/extension4_extension_workflow.md

 chapter: 4
 note: extension workflow

-This Chapter we will examine those two line of code in `run` method of `InksacpeExtension` class.
+We will discuss those two line of code in `run` method of `InksacpeExtension` class in this chapter.

 ```
 self.load_raw()